The information in this guide is provided for assistance only.

 The National Lottery website is available for browsing 24 hours a day.
 However, you can't log into your account between 2am and 8am.

-You can buy tickets for Draw-Based Games or set up a Direct Debit from 8am until 11pm each day, except on the day of a draw when you need to buy your ticket by 7.30pm.
+You can buy tickets for Draw-Based Games (on the website and using Pingit) or set up a Direct Debit from 8am until 11pm each day, except on the day of a draw when you need to buy your ticket by 7.30pm.
 To find out full details of when the games are available to play, visit the information pages for each game.

 You can buy Instant Wins at any time except between 2am and 8am, and you may not be able to play all Instant Wins on the website from certain mobile devices.